qoomon/gradle-git-versioning-plugin/README.md

     - `versionFormat` An arbitrary string, see [Version Format & Placeholders](#version-format--placeholders)
     - `property` A property definition to update the value of a property
         - `pattern` An arbitrary regex to match property names
-        - `value` The definition of the new property value
-            - `pattern` An arbitrary regex to match property values
-            - `format` The new value format of the property, see [Version Format & Placeholders](#version-format--placeholders)
+        - `valueFormat` The new value format of the property, see [Version Format & Placeholders](#version-format--placeholders)
+        - *optional* `valuePattern` An arbitrary regex to match and use capture group values of property value
     - ⚠ **considered if...**
         * HEAD attached to a branch `git checkout <BRANCH>`<br>
         * Or branch name is provided by environment variable or command line parameter